Position Opening: Parent Peer Advocate – Menasha Joint School District (part-time)

-About the Agency
+About The Agency

 NAMI Fox Valley is the Fox Valley based affiliate of the National Alliance on Mental Illness.
-The agency works to support and empower everyone touched by mental illness, to eliminate stigma, and to nurture recovery through a wide variety of education, support, and outreach programs.
+The agency works to support and empower everyone touched by mental illness, to eliminate stigma, and to nurture recovery through a wide variety of support, education, and outreach programs.
 We envision a community free of stigma that supports and promotes mental health and recovery.

 Essential Position Duties